 Animal Use Protocol Submission And Review Process For Projects Associated With the FSU Film School, School of Theatre and Other Arts

 The ACUC recognizes that for departments other than traditional research departments, potential animal users may not be aware of the regulations associated with animal use, nor with the penalties that might accrue to the University should animal use in credit earning projects not be approved in accordance with federal regulations.
-The Committee is aware that the approval process places additional work upon both teachers and students and has created both a special form for this purpose as well as allows for a more streamlined process for approval.
+The Committee is aware that the approval process places additional work upon both teachers and students and has created both a special form for this purpose.
 Individuals in these non-research areas should be aware that not only is such approval required by federal regulation but it also enhances the relationship of FSU with the public, demonstrating to the public that the University is concerned with all use of animals by the University community.

 Should a production or project require ACUC approval, a form must be submitted for each production, describing all animal use planned or performed, at least 2 weeks prior to any animal use.
 This will permit the Committee to perform its federally mandated oversight function to ensure University compliance with Federal regulations.
 The Committee recognizes that changes to any project may occur at the last minute and, therefore, a protocol may need to be submitted on short notice.
 However, students should be encouraged to keep these occurrences to a minimum.